 Trager work creates motion in the muscles and joints to produce positive, pleasurable sensations that enter the nervous system.
 These sensations move through the sensory-motor feedback loops between the brain and the muscles and initiate changes in the tissues.
 Thus, practitioners aren't changing the condition of your body's tissue with their hands but are communicating a quality of feeling to your nervous system.

-In fact, Milton Trager believed that if practitioners try to relax the muscle tissue, they fail, according to practitioner Deane Juhan.
+Milton Trager believed if practitioners try to relax the muscle tissue, they fail, according to practitioner Deane Juhan.
 Trying is an effort that creates tension, while the goal of a Trager session is to create relaxation.
 Juhan wrote:

-Certified Practitioners have successfully completed the program provided by The Trager Institute, and have maintained continuing education and other requirements of the institute.
+Certified Practitioners have successfully completed the program from The Trager Institute.
+They must maintain continuing education and other requirements of the institute.

 Juhan, M.A., Deane, "The Trager Approach: A Comprehensive Introduction," The Trager Journal, Fall 1987.